opencomputeproject/SAI/doc/NAT/SAI-NAT-API.md

 This document proposes set of API to configure NAT feature.
 API set is generic to configure various types of NAT.
 Besides configuration there is a need to read the NAT table for aging.
 Reading of data is achieved using the TAM GET API.

 ## 1.0 NAT Types
 In basic NAT, SNAT is performed for outbound (internal zone to public zone) traffic, and DNAT is performed for inbound (public zone to internal zone) traffic.
-XDuring outbound NAT processing, SNAT is performed and the SIP of the packet is replaced.
+During outbound NAT processing, SNAT is performed and the SIP of the packet is replaced.

 In the reverse direction, DNAT operation is performed in which the DIP of the packet is replaced.